 The filesystem creation procedure is mostly automatic.
 You provide the name, size, and general characteristics of the filesystem to create and Appliance Manager determines the underlying layout of the filesystem on the disk devices.
-For information on how Appliance Manager calculates the allocation of disk resources, see Appendix A, "How SGI InfiniteStorage Appliance Manager Configures Filesystems" on page 109.
+For information on how Appliance Manager calculates the allocation of disk resources, see Appendix A, "How Appliance Manager Configures Filesystems" on page 117.

 There is a limit to the number of filesystems on a particular array.
-This limit is less than 30 filesystems for a 4-tray array, but it can be smaller on large arrays (because each filesystem will use 2 or 3 of the total 254 LUN numbers per tray of disks in the array).
-For this reason, SGI recommends that you use as few filesystems as possible on a disk array.
+This limit is fewer than 30 filesystems for a 4-tray array, but it can be smaller on large arrays (because each filesystem will use 2 or 3 of the total 254 LUN numbers per tray of disks in the array).
 The number of filesystems and repositories that you can create depends on the make and model of the storage arrays that are connected.
 Some arrays are capable of supporting up to 254 LUN numbers, but others support only 31 or fewer.
 The number of LUN numbers consumed by a filesystem/repository depends upon the number of disks and the size of the disks and trays that are connected to the storage array.
 SGI recommends that you create as few filesystems as possible in order to save LUN numbers (which can later be utilized to grow the filesystem) and because the storage subsystem performs better with fewer filesystems configured.

 Note: When you create the filesystem, the system detects whether the disk configuration is supported and issues a warning if it is not.
 You can continue to create the filesystem under these circumstances, but the filesystem will not be an efficient one.